You are here

 - To build strong bodies and promote habits of a healthy lifestyle.

-The Jefferson College Child Development Center (JCCDC) is committed to pursuing "constructivism" as a model educational approach that has dramatically expanded teachers' understanding of how young children grow and learn.
+The Jefferson College Early Childhood Center (JCECC) is committed to pursuing "constructivism" as a model educational approach that has dramatically expanded teachers' understanding of how young children grow and learn.
 Missouri's "Project Construct" is a research-based curriculum that stresses problem solving skills, knowledge of the physical world, and independence.
 This curriculum framework is adapted and utilized by lead teachers for planning with all age groups.

 In this educational philosophy, children are viewed as eager learners who "construct" their own knowledge, continually building on what they already know.
 All lead teachers complete Project Construct curriculum training.